Vlatko Čančar: Olimpia Milano (2025)

 On July 17, 2025, Čančar signed with Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
 On October 22, of the same year, Čančar and his team have a mutual agreement to terminate his contract.
 He only appeared in two EuroLeague games during the season, the result of a knee issue.

+Return to San Pablo Burgos (2026–present)

+On 21 July 2026, Čančar returned to San Pablo Burgos of the Liga ACB and the EuroCup.
+On 11 September, it was announced that Čančar had suffered a meniscus tear during a team practice that would require surgery.

 National team career

 Čančar has been a member of the Slovenia national basketball team.
 He played with the team at EuroBasket 2017, where he won the gold medal with his country.

 Čančar represented the Slovenian national basketball team at the 2020 Summer Olympics in Tokyo, Japan.

+On 4 August 2023, during an exhibition game against Greece, Čančar suffered a torn ACL in his left knee.
+On 17 August 2023, he underwent surgery to reconstruct the ACL, and was ruled out indefinitely.
+He ultimately missed the entire 2023–24 NBA season.